 DIY Balloon Garland Tutorial

 When I took on the balloon garland project, I thought it was going to be a monster of a task.
-I worried it would look frumpy and scream homemade.
 But it was SO much easier than I anticipated and I was pretty proud of the end results (especially considering it cost less than $40 to make!)

 Here’s what we used to make it:

-- Balloons of various color and size.
+-Balloons of various colors and sizes.
 We started with just 4 colors and ended up adding in a 5th.
-With a smaller number of colors it was hard to not end up with clusters of one color.
+With a smaller number of colors, it was hard to not end up with clusters of one color.
 We purchased a variety of both 12-inch and 18-inch balloons.